harmony-one/h/progress/yuriy-menkov.md

+2025-11-28 Fri: Received an updated instruction set from Artem and attempted to run the hedging scripts.
+Fixed several technical issues to started scripts localy related to the migration process and database connectivity.
+Currently diving into advanced hedging cases involving multiple rebalances as BTC price direction shifts.

+2025-11-27 Thu: Studied the portfolio manager repository and the hedging scripts.
+Received updated wallets statistics from Rika.
+Selected a wallet with medium traffic intensity and a long duration time for copy trading - testing now.

+2025-11-26 Wed: Switched to studying the hedging project.
+Looked at theoretical documents provided by Artem and reviewed simple hedging cases using real positions.

+2025-11-25 Tue: Investigated why some copy-trading bot transactions are not included in the same block as the target transaction.
+One major reason is that the target transaction often appears near the end of the block.
+In some cases, even when both transactions land in the same block, there is still a gap between them, during which swap events may occur and change the ratio.
+There is also a suspicion that Alchemy’s flash-block pool does not include transactions from all wallets in the chain (since some wallets appear with a larger delay).
+Currently researching this issue.

+2025-11-24 Mon: Continue testing copy-trading bot with high-traffic wallet.
+Test results showed only noticeable difference is the IL-to-total-capital ratio, which, comes from the minimal fees incurred when sending funds to the staking contract.
+Also conducted research on APR wallets statistics from Rika, including wallet comparison and manual APR calculation verification.

+---

 2025-11-21 Fri: Completed a new version of the copy-trading bot using flashblocks and maximum priority fees.
 Testing on high traffic wallet (0-3 blocks duration) shows that in 80% of cases the transaction lands in the same block.
 Continuing testing with the target wallet with middle position duration (10-100 blocks).

 2025-11-20 Thu: Completed a prototype script that uses flashblocks to receive block events every 200 ms via Alchemy RPC.
 Currently working on integrating it into the copy-trading bot.